 - Once all seats are entered, click Validate Seats to ensure you haven't missed a seat.
 Click Save.

 Adding merchandise to your seated event

-Option 1 - Setting merchandise items to be open prior or after your show tickets
+Option 1 - Setting merchandise items to be open prior to or after your show tickets

 These steps below allow you to add in merchandise (like DVD orders) to your event being published to your audience, establishing one link that will be used to order both concert tickets and merchandise options.
 This option ensures you the greatest flexibility in adding multiple merchandise items.

 - Create your event with all your session times for the show dates / times.

 - Go to Session times and Add a New Session time (which has a session date and time after your last show date/time).
 Save this new session time.

 - Open this new session time back up and move to the tab called Options.
 Tick the box and add in the words (for example) 'DVD Orders only'.
 People will see the following screen (pictured below) when clicking through on your event.